Skip to main content

 case AuthStage.verify:

-// New user - needs verification
+// New user - show verification UI (see optional passkey/password section)

 break;